-Going out to a restaurant, i.e. going out for breakfast or brunch or lunch or dinner early and late, is not only about the food on the plate in front of us: It’s a culinary adventure; an experience designed to create sensations we don’t have, will not get, and cannot recreate, at home.
+Going out to a restaurant, i.e. going out for breakfast or brunch or lunch or dinner early and late, is not only about the food on the plate in front of us: It’s a culinary adventure; an experience designed to create sensations we do not have, will not get, or cannot fully recreate, at home.

 A Man is Hungry

 A friend told me once that he was very hungry for Chinese food.
 We rattled off for him a long list of Chinese restaurants in the Twin Cities: Does he want takeout?
 No. Something fried or something fresh?
 To sit down for dim sum?
 Does he want noodles or does he want rice?

 He wanted something he had never had before.
 We looked at each other and shrugged.
 He wanted a trip to China, deep into the heart of the country’s largest cities to find foods that hadn’t yet made it across the ocean and probably never will.
 He wanted to go deep into grain fields and pastoral settings where a full meal is something to be cherished and respected.
 The flavors that can only be found where they come from; the things that can only be had where they grow and have grown for thousands and thousands of years.

 Global cuisine has allowed us to have so many things at our fingertips.
 So many tastes and dishes, so many cultures recreating their homelands right in front of our noses.
 Should we celebrate eating a Cuban breakfast of beans and rice and plantains?
 A Brazilian lunch of feijoada?
 A Mediterranean dinner of olives and lemon chicken?
 All in the same day?

 Celebrate, yes.
 But in the midst of our celebrating we often take these things for granted: That just because we can have bananas in Minnesota doesn’t mean our bananas are better.
 That just because we have dozens (or more, hundreds) of Chinese restaurants doesn’t mean we know and understand anything Chinese culture and what their food is all about.